 Kite, Lewis, Lamb, Newman, and Richardson, Growth and form of the mound in Gale Crater, Mars: Slope-wind enhanced erosion and transport, Geology, 2013.

-[pdf] [supplementary information] [code] [Red Planet Report] [news coverage in Science] [news coverage in Nature] [New York Times]
+[pdf] [si] [MATLAB code] [Red Planet Report] [news coverage in Science] [news coverage in Nature] [New York Times]

-Kite, Halevy, Kahre, Wolff, and Manga, Seasonal melting and the formation of sedimentary rocks on Mars, with predictions for the Gale Crater mound, Icarus, 2013.
+Kite, Halevy, Kahre, Wolff, and Manga, Seasonal melting and the formation of sedimentary rocks on Mars, Icarus, 2013.